 I started trying to create fiction in college in the 1960s.
 Reynolds Price was guest lecturer during one of my creative writing classes.
-I didn't have much to show him, but he called the few paragraphs I gave him, "lovely."
+I didn't have much to show him, but a few paragraphs, prose poems overly influenced by by Hemingway, to give him, "lovely."
 But then he was a lovely Southern gentleman.

 I did that young man in Europe thing.
 Florence.
 Short stories.
 Very short.
 Some not bad.